abraker95/osu-framework-tutorial/2-Hello-World.md

 	});

 A `Container` type allows to add children drawables to itself.
-Any drawable added as a children will have properties relative to its parent.
-One of those properties is the positions of the drawables.
+Any drawable added as a child will have properties relative to its parent such as `Position`.
 The child object is contained inside the parent object, so as result it is dependent on the parent object's position.
 The example below displays a yellow square off to the right with "I am inside a box!" text in the middle.
 Feel free to change the position of the container to see how its children are affected by it.

 The code below requires `using osu.Framework.Graphics;` to be put on top to use the `Drawable` type in the code.
 The following code can be added into the `load` method: